joshtynjala/actionscript-3.0-developers-guide/security/security-sandboxes.md

 #### Adobe Flash Professional

-You can configure a SWF file for the local-with-filesystem sandbox or the local-with-networking sandbox by setting the document’s publish settings in the authoring tool.
+You can configure a SWF file for the local-with-filesystem sandbox or the local-with-networking sandbox by setting the document's publish settings in the authoring tool.

 </div>